 Dining & Bar

-The Hotel Windsor in Melbourne has been serving traditional afternoon tea since 1883.
+The Hotel Windsor in Melbourne has been serving traditional afternoon tea every day since 1883.

 Our luxury hotel in Melbourne serves its renowned afternoon teas on silver three tiered stands where freshly baked scones are served with jam and cream and exquisite pastries sit above delicate finger sandwiches.
 A glass of French sparkling is served on arrival and an extensive selection of speciality teas and coffees are brought to your table throughout the afternoon.